Is El Salvador Safe to Visit in 2023? A Comprehensive Safety Guide for Travelers

 Misconceptions about safety in El Salvador

-Since the 1980s, El Salvador has had plenty of violence; therefore, it is understood why the country has the reputation of being a violent nation.
-However, today, many misconceptions about El Salvador exist that are just wrong; here are some of them!
+Having had significant violence since the 1980s, El Salvador gained a reputation as a violent nation.
+Nevertheless, numerous misconceptions about the country persist today that are just wrong; here are some of them!

-Yes, there have been violent crimes in El Salvador in 2023; however, they don’t happen all the time and everywhere.
+Yes, there have been violent crimes in El Salvador in the last few years; however, they don’t happen all the time and everywhere.
 Furthermore, most acts of violence and crime occurred in non-tourist areas.
 Tourists will never have a reason to be in those areas.

 Don’t get me wrong, El Salvador is not Japan or Switzerland, where you can pick up and go to any part of the country.
 Non-tourist areas are safe but use common sense when deciding where to go.